SPVillacorta/GeoNER/README.md

 # GeoNER-SchemaEval
-This project provides a framework for evaluating Named Entity Recognition (NER) in geoscientific texts using the [Flair NLP library](https://github.com/flairNLP/flair) and domain-specific schemas.
-It supports user-provided PDF corpora and integrates the [OzROCK](https://github.com/majiga/OzROCK) schema, for entity tagging.
+This project provides a framework for evaluating Named Entity Recognition (NER) in geoscientific texts using the [Flair NLP library](https://github.com/flairNLP/flair) and domain-specific schemas like the [OzROCK](https://github.com/majiga/OzROCK), for entity tagging.
-Users can test the NER performance on their own geoscientific documents related to mineral systems, using pretrained models and schema-based annotations.
+Users can test the NER performance on their own PDF geoscientific documents related to mineral systems, using pretrained models and schema-based annotations.
 ---

 ## Features